 5. Strategic Leadership within the Senior Management Team

-In order for the Board to be an effective decision making body providing leadership and accountability, members need to be sufficiently senior within their organisation and have the authority to commit the required resources and able to make strategic decisions.
+In order for the SAB to be an effective decision making body providing leadership and accountability, members need to be sufficiently senior within their organisation and have the authority to commit the required resources and able to make strategic decisions.

 To achieve effective working relationships, based on trust and transparency, members will need to understand the contexts and restraints within which their counterparts work.